Esri/calcite-design-system/packages/calcite-components/src/components/accordion/readme.md

 # calcite-accordion

-For complete usage and implementation guidance for `calcite-accordion`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/accordion/).
+For comprehensive guidance on using and implementing `calcite-accordion`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/accordion/).

 <!-- Auto Generated Below -->